No one knows how to stage a party like Kalgoorlie. With a pub just about on almost every street corner, there’s no avoiding a good night out.

 Karaoke is big in Kalgoorlie and many pubs and bars run karaoke competitions on various nights of the week.
 The biggest are at the Palace Hotel and the Hannon Hotel.
 The crowd is young in both pubs and you’ll find lots of people, especially young women, belting out their favourite tunes on the weekends.
-Upstairs at the Palace Hotel is the Tart ‘n’ Miner bar and restaurant, perfect for a relaxed drink.

 If you’re after somewhere quiet for a drink with friends, or somewhere to take the family for dinner, try the Albion Shamrock Irish Pub in Boulder, a family pub and restaurant with a casual atmosphere.
 Flanagan’s Bar and the York Hotel have similar vibes.

 Skimpy bars are everywhere in Kalgoorlie, and some are known to be the exclusive stomping grounds of locals and miners.
-Places like the Federal, Grand, Broken Hill, Golden Eagle, Inland City and Main Reef Hotels fall into this category.
+Places like the Federal, Grand, Broken Hill, Inland City and Main Reef Hotels fall into this category.